In this article

-Charcoal toothpaste is receiving a lot of attention and press.
-However, it isn't any more effective than other at-home whitening products.
+Charcoal toothpaste is a trendy ingredient in the wellness and oral health industries, promising detoxification and teeth-whitening effects.
+However, activated charcoal is no more effective than other at-home whitening products.

 Toothpaste with charcoal may help to remove stains.
-However, the long-term use of activated charcoal is still unknown due to limited research.
+However, the long-term effects of activated charcoal still need to be discovered due to limited research.

 It’s best to discuss the most suitable whitening treatment with your dentist.